SPRING SEMESTER 2017:

 You can move in late, although you may miss some valuable orientation, programming, connection with other residents and of course class time.
-Please contact your hall coordinator and inform them of the day and time you plan on arriving.
-This way, they will keep the room and bed that is assigned in your name.
+Please contact Residence Life at email@example.com, or your Residence Hall Coordinator, to inform us of the day and time you plan on arriving.
+This way, we will keep the room and bed that is assigned in your name.
 If you do not contact us, you give up the right to that room and bed and you will be counted as a no show.
-The cost for being counted as a no-show is full semester room and board charge to your student account.
+The cost for being counted as a no-show is forfeiture of the Deposit.

 Rooms are furnished with extra-long twin single beds, desks, chairs, and drawer space for each student.
 They also include closets, general lighting, and blinds/curtains.
 Unless you are in a single room, you will be sharing with at least one other person.
 Do not bring extra furniture and bulky things, at least until you’ve settled in and had a chance to determine what you really need.

 If you bring your own hand truck/cart, your move will be easier.

 Please note that all beds on campus are extra-long, and that XL twin sheets will fit best.
-The Residence Hall Association (RHA) has partnered with Residence Hall Linens to make sure our students have an easy to find, affordable way to purchase any bedding and campus living needs.
+The Residence Hall Association (RHA) has partnered with Our Campus Market to make sure our students have an easy to find, affordable way to purchase any bedding and campus living needs.

 Due to safety concerns, halogen lights are not permitted.

 Housekeeping services are provided in common areas only.
 We do not clean your room during the semester.
 A vacuum is available for use in your room, and you may want to bring a few cleaning supplies like a spray cleaner and sponge.
 Free basic cable TV hookup is available in all rooms.

 Because of room sizes and electrical levels, only one refrigerator (5 cubic feet maximum size) and microwave (maximum 850 watts) per double room, two refrigerators and microwaves per triple/quad room maximum.
 Please coordinate with your roommate on who is bring what item.